grafana/synthetic-monitoring-api-go-client/docs/API.md

 ## API URL

-Based on region of your Grafana Cloud stack, you need to use a diffrent API URL
+Based on the region of your Grafana Cloud stack, you need to use a different API URL

 **United States Region**